IkrashHaroon/addtocart-by-ikrash/README.md

-Add to Cart is a dynamic and responsive PHP-based shopping cart system featuring a clean, modern UI and smooth functionality.
+Add to Cart 🛒 is a dynamic and responsive PHP-based shopping cart system featuring a clean, modern UI and smooth functionality.
 The system is built with responsive design principles to ensure compatibility across all devices.
 It provides a seamless user experience for managing items in the cart, calculating the grand total, and more.

 **Features**

-Add to Cart: Easily add items to the cart.
+Add to Cart 🛒: Easily add items to the cart.

 Manage Cart: Update item quantities or remove items directly from the cart.

-Grand Total Calculation: Automatically calculates the total cost of items in the cart.
+Grand Total Calculation : Automatically calculates the total cost of items in the cart.

 Responsive UI: Fully responsive design, ensuring a consistent experience on all devices.